Do You See?

 “He’s a European writer, this Moravia.
 He must like women a lot … he writes a lot about them,” I said.

 “No, that’s Zola.”
-I said, trying to be polite, adding, “A writer by the name Zola called his heroine Nana.
+I said, politely adding, “A writer by the name Zola called his heroine Nana.
 In fact, his book is called Nana.”

 At that point she abruptly announced that she was a farrier.